rest-for-physics/rawlib/CONTRIBUTING.md

 Contributions to this library can be made directly to the `master` branch when the process, metadata, or any code, is stable enough to be integrated at the next official release.
-This does not mean it is bug free, but that the state of the new process will be used soon in an official data processing chain.
+This does not mean it is 100% bug free, but that the new process it is in a final state and its used would be acceptable in an official data processing chain.

-Experimental developments, or developments taking longer periods of time, are encouraged to create a dedicated branch to avoid adding to an official tag/release unfinished job.
+Experimental developments, or developments taking longer periods of time, are encouraged to create a dedicated branch to be merged to master in the future to avoid adding to an official tag/release an unfinished job.

-# Using GitHub issue tracker
+### Using GitHub issue tracker

 New contributions are encouraged to create a new issue entry at the GitHub issue tracker in order to explain the nature of the developments, allow tracking of those developments, and invite other developers to join the discussion, evaluation and testing of the new code.